culture more vibrant

 We have exceptional assets and strengths in arts and culture, reflecting the richness of our growing diversity.
 Our sports stadiums, art museums, music halls, and neighborhood cultural attractions are pulling in visitors from across the Northeast; downtown is emerging as a vibrant urban and residential hub.
 We should aspire to become the most accessible and vibrant cultural capital in New England.
 We must tell the complex stories of Hartford’s unique past, from pre-history to the Native American era to the past four centuries.
 And we must connect people across four seasons through sports, parks, arts, history, and nightlife.
 A vibrant cultural setting and diverse lifestyles are also essential to attracting and retaining talent and investment.

 Arts & Culture

-Make the valley very attractive for families, including to those contemplating starting a family.
-Prospective employees will weigh the long-term viability of the region for raising a family even if single at the time.
-This includes good schools, parks, public safety, natural assets such as hiking and water activities, good hospitals and health care.
+Ensure that plans include consideration to those contemplating starting a family.
+Prospective employees will weigh the long-term viability of the region for raising a family even if they are single at the time.
+This includes good schools, parks, public safety, natural assets such as hiking and water activities, and good hospitals and healthcare.

 This is a possible approach to emphasize the region’s growing urban amenities and the convenient proximity of a host of activities in natural settings, a combination that most small towns and large cities cannot offer.